Double Closing On a Deal?

 • Online platforms like DoubleClose.com

 Look for lenders with flat fees, quick turnaround, and no credit checks.
-And always ask whether they provide proof of funds for real estate, as many deals require it upfront.
+Always ask whether they provide proof of funds for real estate, as many deals require it upfront.

 Step-by-Step: How to Execute a Double Close

-Complete both deals.
-You never hold the property long-term and your profit is in the spread.
+6. Double Close and Get Paid: Complete both deals.
+You never hold the property long-term, and your profit is in the spread.

 Benefits of Double Closing